- Why are subject lines so important for sales prospecting emails?

 Go random, use humor, and play with formatting, grammar, and punctuation to jolt them out of the stupor most prospecting emails induce:

-47. tom its tough (says, “this guy’s so damn confident, he doesn’t need to follow the rules!)
+(says, “this person's so damn confident, they don't need to follow the rules!)

 Subject lines that include numbers